 - You will be crossing Reno at May Ave and riding around the fairgrounds.
 There are parking lots at the fairgrounds.
 Most riders prefer to stay on the trail rather than the street on this section.

-- The trail follows I44 on the East and crosses to the West at 16th street.
-Take care when crossing at 23rd street as it is a busy intersection.
-There’s a hill that slopes down into Will Rogers Park where there is parking and restrooms
+- The trail follows I44 on the East and crosses to the West at 16th Street.
+Take care when crossing at 23rd Street as it is a busy intersection.
+There’s a hill that slopes down into Will Rogers Park where there are parking and restrooms

 Will Rogers Park to Stars and Stripes Park